PHOTO GALLERY FOLLOWS BIO

 Christy Connoyer, who was named the 10th head coach of the Saint Louis University softball program Aug.
-6, 2010, will serve her third season at the Billiken controls during the 2013 campaign.
+6, 2010, will serve her fourth season at the Billiken controls during the 2014 campaign.

 Following her successful debut season, Connoyer wasted no time putting her program to the test in 2012.
 The Billikens squared off against eight teams that went on to reach the NCAA Tournament, including a pair of regional champions.

-"We are excited to have Christy Connoyer as our head softball coach," SLU director of athletics Chris May said.
+"We are excited to have Christy Connoyer as our head softball coach," SLU director of athletics Chris May said at the time of Connoyer’s hiring.
 "Christy is from our region, she's familiar with the St. Louis-area softball scene, and she brings a wealth of Division I coaching experience to the position.
 We believe she will be able to recruit the caliber of student-athletes who will allow SLU to contend for Atlantic 10 Conference titles.
 Christy knows what it takes to win, having been part of successful programs as a player and as a coach.
 Her commitment to academic excellence and passion for competitive success match our goals at Saint Louis University."